Webinative/dockerise-django/docs/part_2.md

 ]
 ```

-Once you have verified the prerequisistes, modify your project settings as described below,
+Once you have verified the prerequisites, modify your project settings as described below,

 1. Install `debug_toolbar`
 1. Add the middleware